MysterDru/serilog-sinks-hockeyapp/README.md

 ### Additional Info

 Due to restrictions in HockeyApp any properties contained in your log message will not be visible in the HockeyApp dashboard.
-This is due to a restriction in the platform.
 If you [configure a bridge](https://support.hockeyapp.net/discussions/problems/65785-custom-events-properties) between HockeyApp and Application Insights your event properties will be visible.

 See [here](https://support.hockeyapp.net/discussions/problems/65785-custom-events-properties), and [here](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-hockeyapp-bridge-app) for additional details on this.